rfrancis97/elecrow-watering-kit-to-ESP8266/README.md

 Future enhancements to watch out for...
 1. Sending status of water valves and water pump.
 2. Turning on water valves and water pump from MQTT.
+3. Check reserve water tank level so as not to run pumps dry.